Incessant inferno: Balogun market fire victims write Sanwo-Olu, call for probe

 Affected traders and marketers in Balogun Market, on Martin Street, Lagos, have sent a letter of appeal to Lagos State Governor, Babajide Sanwo-Olu of and the state House of Assembly, on the need to investigate the constant fire incidents in the market.

-The marketers, who stormed the Lagos State House of Assembly in large numbers on Friday, alleged that a trader in the market and owner of Brassas Fabric, Mrs Fausat Fesugboyi has been a major factor behind the recurring fire incidents and boasting of having government backing.
+The marketers, who stormed the Lagos State House of Assembly in their large numbers on Friday, alleged that a trader in the market and owner of Brassas Fabric, Mrs. Fausat Fesugboyi has been a major factor behind the recurring fire incidents and boasting of having government backing.

-According to them, the fire incident usually starts from the complex that houses her stores and extends to other buildings, thus wreaking havoc on their goods and items.
+According to them, the fire incident usually starts from the complex that houses her stores and extend to other buildings, thus wrecking havocs on their goods and items.

 The affected traders, in the letter, stated that’ “ We are the Association of Traders at No. 39/41 Martins Street, Lagos Island, Lagos State.

-‘The frequent inferno of the property, which the owner, Mrs Fausat Fesugboyi ought to put an end to but did not, and her non-challant attitude made our members and other citizens around the vicinity lose their business and sustained various degrees of health issues.
+‘The frequent inferno of the property, which the owner, Mrs. Fausat Fesugboyi ought to put an end to but did not, and her non-challant attitude made our members and other citizens around the vicinity lost their business and sustained various degree of health issues.

-“As a group of persons affected seriously, we intend not to cause a breach of public peace and we, therefore, appeal to your good office to investigate this frequent occurrence of the fire disaster and nib the issue in the bud.”
+“As a group of persons affected seriously, we intend not to cause breach of public peace and we therefore appeal to your good office to investigate this frequent occurrence of the fire disaster and nib the issue in the bud.”

-Mbachu said in an interview with journalists that the fire incident has been happening for over 10 years and that he has been in the market for 14 years.
+Mbachu, said in an interview with journalists that the fire incident has been happening over10 years, and that he has been in the market for 14 years.

 He said that the building housing Brassas Fabric gets burnt every two and half years and that it has become a problem and disturbance to the community.